murtazaali1999/Car-City-Backend/README.md

 # Car-City-Backend

-# Use npm nodemon to run the backend server
+Use npx nodemon to run the backend server